patternfly/patternfly-org/packages/v4/patternfly-docs/content/get-started/upgrade.md

 **React**

-- OverflowMenuDropdownItem now uses the Next implementation of DropdownItem and DropdownItemProps internally, and may require updating selectors for tests.
-Any other Dropdown componments used to build an OverflowMenu should also use the Next Dropdown components.
-This rule will raise a warning when OverflowMenuDropdownItem is imported, but will not update any code [(#8359)](https://github.com/patternfly/patternfly-react/pull/8359)
+- `OverflowMenuDropdownItem` now uses the Next implementation of `DropdownItem` and `DropdownItemProps` internally, and may require updating selectors for tests.
+Any other `Dropdown` components used to build an `OverflowMenu` should also use the Next `Dropdown` components.
+This rule will raise a warning when `OverflowMenuDropdownItem` is imported, but will not update any code [(#8359)](https://github.com/patternfly/patternfly-react/pull/8359)

-- We've renamed the `index` prop for OverflowMenuDropdownItem to `itemId`, and updated its type to `string | number` [(#8359)](https://github.com/patternfly/patternfly-react/pull/8359)
+- Renamed the `index` property for `OverflowMenuDropdownItem` to `itemId`, and updated its type to `string | number` [(#8359)](https://github.com/patternfly/patternfly-react/pull/8359)

     Previous implementation: